-While stroke is often seen as something that happens to seniors—the truth is that it can happen to any of us.
-According to the American Stroke Association—young adults, children and babies can be stroke victims.
+Anyone at any age can get a stroke, but women are at a higher risk.
+While stroke is often seen as something that happens to seniors, the American Stroke Association says that young adults, children and babies can be victims.

 Banner recently treated 33-year-old Amanda Boyer, who suffered from a stroke.
 Her physicians believe her risk was increased by her birth control pills.
 Boyer’s father recognized the signs and she was able to get treatment right away.